-Before joining the Religion faculty at UVM in Fall 2012, I earned my BA in Religion at Colgate University (2005), an MTS at Harvard Divinity School (2007), and completed my PhD in Religious Studies, with an emphasis on Islamic Studies, at the University of North Carolina at Chapel Hill (2012).
+Before joining the Religion faculty as an Assistant Professor at UVM in Fall 2012, I earned my BA in Religion at Colgate University (2005), an MTS at Harvard Divinity School (2007), and completed my PhD in Religious Studies, with an emphasis on Islamic Studies, at the University of North Carolina at Chapel Hill (2012).

-I teach classes on Islam, Hindu traditions, and the study of religion, among other topics.
+I teach classes on Islam, critical theory in the study of religion, and occasionally Hindu traditions, among other topics.

 Follow me (@ProfIRMF) on Twitter!